wb441/Document-Capture-Advanced-Line-Recognition/README.md

 1. Clone the project / Download all  *.txt files to your client
 2. Import all txt files into your database via the development environment
-3. Filter the versionlist for *CKL and compile all objects
+3. Filter the versionlist for *ALR* and compile all objects

 ## How to use the extension ##
 The concept of the Advanced Line Recognition extension is to identify at least one field per line by Document Capture standard code - we'll call this field "line identification field" (LIF) in this guide.